State-specific protein-ligand complex structure prediction with a multi-scale deep generative model: Computational details

-We run CB-Dock~\cite{liu2020cb} with a heuristic low-sampling-intensity configuration (exhaustiveness=1, number of clustered binding sites to start local docking = 1) such that the execution time (43 seconds per ligand on average on single core of an Intel(R) Xeon(R) CPU E5-2698 v4 @ 2.20GHz CPU) is comparable to deep-learning-based methods that were proposed to perform docking at a low computing budget.
-The top-scored ligand conformations collected for each protein-ligand pair as ranked by Autodock Vina~\cite{trott2010autodock} are used to obtain the success rate results in Figure 2a.
-EquiBind~\cite{stark2022equibind} are launched with the default configuration file, and for each protein-ligand pair 64 ligand conformations are generated using different random RDKit~\cite{landrum2013rdkit} input conformers.
-We note that the incorporation of side-chain flexibility as provided by AutoDock Vina and the systematic tuning of sampling intensity in docking-based methods may offer a more accurate comparision regarding the accuracy/computational time relationship among physics-based and learning-based methods.
+In Figure~\ref{fig:fig3}b, EquiBind~\cite{stark2022equibind} is launched with the default configuration file, and for each protein-ligand pair 16 ligand conformations are generated using different random RDKit~\cite{landrum2013rdkit} input conformers.

 RosettaLigand~\cite{davis2009rosettaligand} runs are launched with a configuration modified from the standard protocol.
 We set the receptor Calpha constraint parameter to 100.0 to enable a fully flexible receptor; the ligand coordinates are initialized using the aligned-ground-truth conformation as obtained by TM-Align~\cite{zhang2005tm}, with randomized torsion angles using the BCL~\cite{brown2022introduction} library as described in the standard protocol.
 We set the docking box width to $\SI{4.0}{\angstrom}$ and remove the ligand center perturbation step to ensure the ligand search space during the low-resolution docking stage is constrained to the binding site location.
-While high-fideltiy physics-based methods such as IFD-MD~\cite{zhao2021enhanced} have been proposed for flexible-receptor ligand docking, such algorithms often incurs orders-of-magnitude higher computational cost thus are not included within the scope of this study.
+We set the number of docking cycles of the high-resolution docking stage to 64 to converge the receptor structure during backbone relaxation; for each protein-ligand pair in the test set, generating 32 ligand poses took on average 150 minutes on a single Intel(R) Xeon(R) CPU E5-2698 v4 @ 2.20GHz CPU.